thakkarV/ThesisProgress/Presentations/One/index.md

 name: method-3
 template: basic-layout
 ## Type 2 Hypervisor - Shared Memory
-1. Init shared memory in KVM
+1. Init vmshm memory in Linux host
-2. Use vmshm to expose this as a PCIe charecter device
+2. Use vmshm driver to expose a virtual PCIe charecter device to host and guests
-3. Use vmshm driver to read/write to virtual device's memory
+3. `mmap` shared memroy in guests to expose to userland

 ---